EPFL-VILAB/3DCommonCorruptions/README.md

 3DCC data can be accessed from [here](https://datasets.epfl.ch/3dcc/index.html).

+## License

+This project is under the CC-BY-NC 4.0 license.
+See [LICENSE](https://github.com/EPFL-VILAB/3DCommonCorruptions/blob/main/LICENSE) for details.

 ## Citation

 If you find the code, models, or data useful, please cite this paper: